kishtarn555/MCCommon/README.md

 # How to use

-It adds plugins that the user can use with mcboilerplate, you'll a
+It adds plugins that the user can use with mcboilerplate.

+You'll also need to include the mccommon behaviour and resouce packs as they add the block components, models and util blocks used by this addon